christopherseaman/abstract_gpt/readme.md

 - **Implement Error Handling:** Add try-except blocks to manage exceptions, ensuring the script can handle unexpected issues gracefully.
 - **Increase Flexibility:** Allow directory and output file paths to be parameters, enhancing the script's usability across different environments and use cases.

-## Alternative Approach - NLP using ChatGPT via API
+## Alternative Approach - NLP using OpenAI's API
 Included is an example of how this could work in `extract_openai.py`.

 ### Code Summary